manujoz/mjo-litui/docs/theming.md

 ### 6. Derived variable pattern

-Components consume these base variables to build their own (`--mjo-button-*`, `--mjo-input-*`, etc.).
+Components consume these base variables to build their own (`--mjo-button-*`, `--mjo-textfield-*`, etc.).
 Changing the globals affects all components that have not overridden values internally.

 ## Per-component overrides with `ThemeMixin`